 The nature reserve is a great place for wildlife viewing, seaside walks, and waterfront picnics.
 It even has two exercise stations if you want to squeeze in a workout with a view.
 Be sure to stop by Dudley Point Lookout for a stunning panorama and get some authentic local cuisine at Pee Wee’s.

-Catching sunset on a cruise in the Darwin Harbour is another must-do activity in the city.
-There are a number of tour operators offering Darwin harbour sunset cruises, including Darwin Harbour Cruises, Cape Adieu, Spirit of Darwin, and a few others.
+Catching the sunset on a cruise in Darwin Harbour is another must-do activity in the city.
+There are a number of tour operators offering Darwin Harbour sunset cruises, including Darwin Harbour Cruises, Cape Adieu, Spirit of Darwin, and a few others.
 Most tours follow the same itinerary, sailing from Stokes Hill Wharf in Darwin’s Waterfront Precinct.
-Some tours include snacks and drinks in the price of the ticket, others offer food for purchase.
+Some tours include snacks and drinks at the price of the ticket, others offer food for purchase.

 After looking through all the options, we opted to go on a sunset tour with Cape Adieu, a family-operated business that’s been running sunset tours in Darwin since 2003.
 The Cape Adieu vessel is ecotourism certified and is run by fishermen with a passion for only the freshest wild-caught Territory seafood.

-Cape Adieu offers a daily 2.5 hour Darwin Harbour Sunset Cruise with 3 different ticket options: Sunset Dinner Cruise ($119/ pp), Sunset Prawn Platter ($75), and Sunset Cruise without food ($57/pp).
+Cape Adieu offers a daily 2.5-hour Darwin Harbour Sunset Cruise with 3 different ticket options: Sunset Dinner Cruise ($145/ pp), Sunset Prawn Platter ($90), and Sunset Cruise with snacks, tea, and coffee ($70/pp).
 We highly recommend splurging on the Sunset Dinner Cruise option that includes a four-course dinner banquet.
-The food on our Cape Adieu cruise was exceptional – fresh, flavourful and plentiful, served with fairly priced wines available for purchase onboard.
+The food on our Cape Adieu cruise was exceptional – fresh, flavourful, and plentiful, served with fairly priced wines available for purchase onboard.
 They also offer a BYO option, if you want to bring your own drinks.
 We did the cruise on Max’s birthday, so we were happy to be able to bring one of our really great bottles to enjoy on the cruise.

-During the dry season (May to October) every Sunday and Thursday night, Mindil Beach is the place to be!
+During the dry season (May to October), every Sunday and Thursday night, Mindil Beach Sunset Markets are the place to be!
 Tourists and locals alike all gather here to watch the best show ever – the famous Darwin sunset, which never disappoints.

 Tip: Bring a bottle of wine and an appetite.
 Get yourself a few different things to eat from the food stalls and then hit the beach with that bottle of wine for sunset (drinking at Mindil Beach during market nights is allowed!).
 It’s one of the best things to do in Darwin with a group of friends or with that special someone.